 What, when, and where to file.
 Because Schedule X is an abbreviated form that is subordinate to Form 540 (unlike the prior Form 540X), the FTB requires you to file the revised Form 540 return along with Schedule X, not just the changed forms or schedules.
 This includes Forms W-2 and other forms that show withholding.
 You must generally file the amended return within 4 years of the original due date of the return, or within 1 year of any overpayment, whichever is later.
-However, you should file a California amended return within six months of filing a federal amended return (Form 1040X) if the federal changes affect the California return.
-If filing a paper amended return, mail the entire amended Form 540 return along with Schedule X to:
+However, you should file a California amended return within in six months of filing a federal amended return (Form 1040X) if the federal changes affect the California return.
+If filing an amended return, mail the entire amended Form 540 return along with Schedule X to:

 FRANCHISE TAX BOARD P.O.
-BOX 942840 SACRAMENTO, CA 94240-0001 e-file form e-file form / Form 8453, 3582, etc.
+BOX 942840 SACRAMENTO, CA 94240-0001